elenantbioinf/myfirst/README.md

 # myfirst
-A project to practice reproducible research partices
+A project to practice reproducible research pratices